Las Vegas Divorce Guide for Business Owners

 A prenuptial or postnuptial agreement can affect business ownership rights.
 These agreements must be valid in order to be enforceable.
 Again, the validity and therefore enforceability of these agreements is complicated.
 Just because the agreement was signed doesn’t mean it was drafted and/or executed properly.
 These agreements are “thrown-out” of divorce cases all the time.
 Most importantly, if an agreement is ruled unenforceable by the family courts, Nevada community property statutes prevail.

 A Buy/Sell agreement is similar in nature to other marital agreements, however Buy/Sell agreements typically only govern the business specifically.
 A Buy/Sell agreement is often used when there are partners and/or other investors in the business.
 These agreements should always define the terms and conditions if the spouses divorce.
 Once again, any agreement can be contested in court.
 If the Buy/Sell agreement is deemed to be unenforceable, the terms of the agreement can be disqualified and Nevada community property statutes apply.

 Funds from outside investors also affect the business ownership percentages of the divorcing spouses.
 These investors are often family members of one divorcing spouse, or friends of one or both spouses.
 This situation adds an additional financial, and sometimes emotional, dynamic to the divorce matter.
-Divorcing spouses make outside investors wary because the outcome of the divorce is unknown.
+Divorcing spouses make outside investors wary because the outcome is unknown.
 Investors dislike uncertainty.
-Las Vegas divorce attorneys Jennifer V. Abrams and Vincent Mayo have helped numerous divorcing business owners deal with this delicate matter.
+Divorce attorneys Jennifer V. Abrams and Vincent Mayo have helped numerous divorcing business owners deal with this delicate matter.